 Which one is correct?
 Probably both.

-The name in Cyrillic letters is Αστυπάλαια which, in Latin letters, is Astypalaia, however the pronunciation is Astipalea.
+The name in Greek letters is Αστυπάλαια which, in Latin letters, is Astypalaia, however the pronunciation is Astipalea.
 I will use both in this guide.
 Either ways it’s an awesome island to visit, a bit harder to reach 😉 .

 It was time to visit this beautiful island I have read so much about it.